OguzPastirmaci/oci-kuberay/README.md

 1 - Follow the instruction in https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm for installing the CLI.

-2 - Save the private and public keys in the email to a location in your computer.
+2 - Save the private key in the email to a location in your computer.
 We will use the location of the private key in the next step.

 3 - Copy the content in the email to `~/.oci/config`.